j3r1ch0123/bug_hunt/README.md

 of finding vulnerabilities in mind.
 There shouldn't be any need to download new modules,

 it's a very basic program.
 Enjoy :)

+To do:
+Fix the bug that changes the button names after they're answered.
+Any advice is welcome